 They should do so by referring to textbooks and other course material.

 Handouts will be provided.

-Students will be assessed on their understanding of the method and ability to make programs by exercises in every class.
+Students will be assessed on their understanding of the method and ability to make programs by the final examination anf exercises in every class.

 and have elementary knowledge on C programming.